A general framework for pricing and hedging under local viability: The model

-Equivalent local martingale deflators were introduced in \cite{k12}, which play the same roles as equivalent martingale measures. \begin{definition} Let $\mathfrak{C} = \mathfrak{C}^u$.
-Define $\mathcal{X}_x = \left\lbrace x + H \cdot S_T, H \in \mathcal{A}_x \right\rbrace$.
-An equivalent local martingale deflator (ELMD) is a nonnegative process $Y$ with $Y_0 = 1$ and $Y_T > 0, \ P-a.s.$ such that $YX$ is a local martingale for all $X \in \mathcal{X}$.
-Since $1 \in \mathcal{X}$, an $ELMD$ is in particular a strictly positive local martingale. \end{definition} When $\mathfrak{C} = \mathfrak{C}^u$ and $S$ is a one dimensional semimartingale, \cite{k12} proved the equivalence between NUPBR$_{\mathfrak{C}}$ and the existence of an ELMD.
-By introducing the concept of strict sigma-martingale density, \cite{takaoka} generalized the result for finite-dimensional semimartingale settings using a change of num\'eraire technique. \cite{choulli} proved the equivalence between NUPBR$_{\mathfrak{C}}$ and the existence of a strict sigma-martingale for continuous semimartingales by using only stochastic calculus.
+Equivalent local martingale deflators were introduced in \cite{k12}, see also \cite{ccfm} for the infinite horizon settings, which play the same roles as equivalent martingale measures. \begin{definition} Let $\mathfrak{C} = \mathfrak{C}^u$.
+An equivalent local martingale deflator (ELMD) is a nonnegative local martingale $Y$ such that $Y_0 = 1$ and $YW$ is a local martingale for all $W \in \mathcal{X}$. \end{definition} When $\mathfrak{C} = \mathfrak{C}^u$ and $S$ is a one dimensional semimartingale, \cite{k12} proved the equivalence between NUPBR$_{\mathfrak{C}}$ and the existence of an ELMD.
+By introducing the concept of strict sigma-martingale density, \cite{takaoka} generalized the result for finite-dimensional semimartingale settings using a change of num\'eraire technique. \cite{choulli} proved the equivalence between NUPBR$_{\mathfrak{C}}$ and the existence of a strict sigma-martingale density for continuous semimartingales by using only stochastic calculus.
 It is worth noting that all of the previous studies focus on nonnegative portfolios.